 Monthly Avg DAY

 7 hours daily

-Enjoy the most beautiful fall foliage in New York by taking a scenic cruise to Bear Mountain!
+Enjoy the most beautiful fall foliage in New York by taking a scenic cruise!

 Explore New York's highest observation deck, regardless of the weather!